eddmann/eddmann.github.io/_posts/2014/2014-05-10-reversing-a-string-in-php.md

 }
 ```

-Another non-practical approach using the 'array_walk' function can be found below.
+Another impractical approach using the `array_walk` function can be found below.
-An interesting implementation detail, is how you are able to clearly see that a copy of '$out' is being passed into the closure function.
+An interesting implementation detail is that a copy of `$out` is being passed into the closure function.

 ```php
 function reverse($str)